pantheon-systems/documentation/source/content/wordpress-s3.md

 ---
 title: AWS S3 Setup for WordPress
-description: Add the ability to integrate with AWS S3 to a WordPress site on Pantheon
+description: Add AWS S3 storage integration to a WordPress site on Pantheon
-tags: [siteintegrations]
+tags: [wordpress,AWS,S3,files]
-categories: [wordpress,integrate]
+categories: [integrate]
 contributors: [sarahg]
 date: 6/4/2018
 ---

 Amazon Web Services (AWS) offers Simple Storage Service (S3) for scalable storage and content distribution, which can be integrated with sites running on Pantheon.
-Pantheon already offers content distrubution through the [Global CDN](/global-cdn), but S3 is a good option for addressing issues with [highly populated directories](/platform-considerations/#highly-populated-directories) or [serving large files](/platform-considerations/#large-files).
+Pantheon already offers content distribution through the [Global CDN](/global-cdn), but S3 is a good option for addressing issues with [highly populated directories](/platform-considerations/#highly-populated-directories) or [serving large files](/platform-considerations/#large-files).

 ## Before You Begin